 Small Dam Removal Provides Big Benefit for Fish

 Gales Creek winds for more than 50 miles through western Washington County, offering some of the best fish habitat in the region.
 But 12 miles upstream from where Gales Creek joins the Tualatin River, an obsolete, three-foot-tall dam at Balm Grove has impeded fish passage for decades, blocking access to more than 35 miles of high-value spawning habitat.
 Gales Creek, alone in the Tualatin Valley Watershed, is recognized as critical habitat for winter steelhead, an anadromous (migratory) fish listed as threatened under the Endangered Species Act.
-The creek is also home to cutthroat trout, as well as anadromous coho salmon, which travel hundreds of miles during their lifetime and eventually return to their birth streams to lay their eggs.
+The creek is also home to cutthroat trout and lamprey, as well as anadromous coho salmon, which travel hundreds of miles during their lifetime and eventually return to their birth streams to lay their eggs.

 Size: 12 acres